Build crosschain Applications with Aspens Market Stack¶

 Review AMS Components¶

-An Aspens Markets Stack consists of several key components that work together to enable cross-chain trading:
+An Aspens Market Stack has several components that work together to enable crosschain trading:

-- Orderbook Service: Manages and matches trading orders across different chains
+- Orderbook: Manage and match trading orders across different chains

 - Multi-Chain Contract Manager: Interfaces with smart contracts on multiple blockchains

-- API Layer: Exposes functionality to applications via gRPC interfaces
+- API Layer: Expose functionality to applications via a well-defined API

 Learn the API Communication Flow¶